comododragon/linaii/README.md

 According to Lin-Analyzer repository: *"Dynamic data graph generation (DDDG) and few of optimization functions in Lin-Analyzer are modified from Aladdin project and Lin-Analyzer is also followed Aladdin's license.
 For more information, please visit Aladdin's website: https://github.com/ysshao/ALADDIN"*.

-The ```include/common.h``` header is distributed under the GPL-3.0 licence.
+The ```common.h``` header is distributed under the GPL-3.0 licence.
 See the following repo for details: https://github.com/comododragon/commonh

 The kernels in folder ```misc/kernels``` are adapted from PolyBench/C, which follows the GPL-2.0 licence.
 Please see: https://sourceforge.net/projects/polybench/